-InVision - Great for creating interactive prototypes that can be shared with others.
+- InVision is great for creating interactive prototypes that can be shared with others.

-Sketch App - Industry standard interface design tool.
+- Sketch is an industry standard interface design tool.

-Omnigraffle - Industry standard tool for creating detailed flow charts and wireframes.
+- Omnigraffle is an industry standard tool for creating detailed flow charts and wireframes.

-UserTesting - This site allows you to test your prototypes on real live users.
+- UserTesting allows you to test your prototypes on real live users.

-UXPin - A well-rounded UX design platform complete with wireframing and prototyping tools as well as built in collaboration.
+- UXPin is a well-rounded UX design platform complete with wireframing and prototyping tools as well as built in collaboration.

-Optimizely - Easily conduct A/B tests on web based apps and landing pages.
+- Optimizely allows you to easily conduct A/B tests on web based apps and landing pages.

-Balsamiq - Industry standard tool for creating quick, interactive wireframes.
+- Balsamiq is an industry standard tool for creating quick, interactive wireframes.

 One of the most important parts of a UX designer’s job is user testing and user research.
 This is basically the art of figuring out how to solve a user’s problem.
 UX designers do this by testing prototypes on potential or existing users and seeing how they resonate.
 Where do they get caught up?
 Where do they get confused?
 How quickly do they accomplish key tasks?
 These are the sort of questions testing and research can help to answer.

-Once you’ve found stumbling blocks in your design, you can come up with solutions, test them, and keep going - rinse and repeat - until you’ve got something much closer to perfect than what you started out with!
+Once you’ve found stumbling blocks in your design, you can come up with solutions, test them, and keep going until you’ve got something much closer to perfect than what you started out with!